 When you run the examples, to help you keep track of which agent is created with which transport, the agent names include a letter suffix that is the same as the lettering of the corresponding section.
-For example, the agent from Start the Server, substep a.
-RMI connector over JRMP, without an external directory. is named example-server-a.
+For example, the agent in Starting the Server, RMI connector over JRMP, without an external directory, is named example-server-a.